Loretac/ohlavache/README.md

 # Oh La Vache!

-Help La Vache protect his city from the evil aliens.
+Help La Vache protect his city from the aliens.
 Move with the arrow keys and shoot with the spacebar.

 See a demo [here.](https://www.youtube.com/watch?v=NpaKdOW1ymc)